Come Celebrate Simon !

 In common with the component six cantatas of Bach’s Christmas Oratorio, the music of his Cantata 30 began life as with a secular, rather than a sacred, verbal text.
 Like the third element of the Christmas Oratorio its opening chorus is reprised at the end, a characteristic shared with the so-called Ascension Oratorio [Praise our God who reigns in heaven] sung at the very first concert given by St Peter’s Singers way back in the Summer of 1977.

 The work begins with a magnificent, energised chorus with full orchestra.
 This is succeeded by a brief bass recitative leading into the first of two finely festal arias for bass.
 At the heart of the work is an exquisite aria for solo alto underpinned by glorious sonorities for strings, topped by a solo flute.
 This is one of its creator’s splendid concepts with a gently dance-like momentum that seems to carry the listener to the gate of heaven itself.
-A hymn verse of the chorale Freu dich Sehr closes the first half of the work.
+A hymn verse of the Chorale Freu dich Sehr closes the first half of the work.
 A second bass recitative and aria follows in what has become known as the gallant style of the 1730s.
 The big rolling arpeggios that accompany the soprano aria not only illustrate the running of the sinner but also the smoke rising from the altars in the tents of Kedar .
-There is no final chorale.
+There is no final Chorale.
 The piece concludes with a triumphant reprise of the opening.

 Devised for the midsummer day feast of the Nativity of St John Baptist, the text and style of Cantata 30 make it particularly apt for the season of Advent in which the Baptist is so very intimately concerned.